insilica/TransferSRNN/README.md

 Here is an explanation of the files in this repo.

-Discrete Survival Demo.ipynb - Notebook that shows whole process of building and running survival models on ws2.
+Discrete Survival Demo.ipynb - Notebook that shows whole process of building and running survival models.
+Can be run in new environment after pip installing requirements.txt.
 Takes a couple hours to run.
 In the end, it generates a plot similar to lossdiff_boxplot2.svg

 lossdiff_boxplot2.svg - Plot of difference between loss of respective fold and disease of baseline model and transfer model